Scottish Welfare Fund

 If you live in South Ayrshire, you can check eligibility and apply:

-• Online (you will need to allow pop-ups in your browser).
-If applying for a community care grant item priority rating from 1 May 2022 is "high".
+- Online (you will need to allow pop-ups in your browser).
+If applying for a community care grant item the priority rating from 4 September 2024 is "medium".

 Please note we can only accept telephone enquiries about existing applications between the hours of 10.00am to 12.00pm and 2.00pm to 4.00pm.